react-native-google-signin/google-signin/docs/get-config-file.md

 ## With Firebase

-Please NOTE that you **do not** need firebase to get the necessary files and SHA1 hashes.
+Please NOTE that you **do not** need firebase to get the necessary files and SHA1 hashes - see the guide below if you don't want to use firebase.

 If you don't already have a project in Firebase you need to create one in order to generate credentials for an iOS and Android application.